syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 {% highlight vbnet %}

-' Create a new instance of the ChartInteractiveCursor class and initialize chartseries into it.
+' Create a new instance of the ChartInteractiveCursor class and initialize chart series into it.

 ChartInteractiveCursor cursor1 = New ChartInteractiveCursor(Me.chartControl1.Series(0))